-Employment law in Japan aims at protecting every individual’s right.
+Employment law in Japan aims at protecting every individual’s rights.
 Most of the work conditions are specified in the Work Rules.
 Employers with more than 10 employees are obligated to file work rules with the local Labor Standards Inspection Bureau.
 The Work Rules will have terms of employment like holidays, work hours, wages, and termination.
-However, employees hired via Employer of record Japan are covered under local teamwork rules.
+However, employees hired via Employer of Record Japan are covered under local teamwork rules.
 Termination is very difficult and maintaining the work rules is critical.
-Handshakes are common however, bowing is considered as a sign of respect.
+Handshakes are common however, bowing is considered a sign of respect.
 It is recommended to utilize a few Japanese phrases if you are confident.
 As your Japan Employer of Record, we simplify the hiring for your businesses ensuring to follow all the legal steps required for employment compliance.

 Though there is no exact format of contract in Japanese laws, employers are required to draft written contracts with specifications of all work agreements.
-An Employer of Record helps you drafting the employment contract specifying all the terms and conditions.
+An Employer of Record helps you draft the employment contract specifying all the terms and conditions.
 A copy of the work rules should be provided to employees.
 The employment term should include all the details of the employee’s salary, benefits, rules, job responsibilities, and termination policy.

 Minimum overtime rates are as follows:

 |For work on a designated rest day||135% of an hourly wage|

 |For late-night overtime (between10pm and 5 am)||150% of the hourly wage|

-|For late-night overtime (on a rest day)||160% of the hourly wage
+|For late-night overtime (on a rest day)||160% of the hourly wage overtime|

 |Overtime work that exceeds 60 hours per month||150% of the hourly wage|

 |For late-night overtime that exceeds 60 hours per month||175% of the hourly wage|

-Employers are entitled to pay bonuses twice every year, once in the summer and then in winter.
+Bonus – Employers are entitled to pay bonuses twice every year, once in the summer and then in winter.
 The amount may vary but management and labor negotiations hold the right to specify the amounts and conditions.
 Company performance plays a vital role in the amount paid.
 These companies are obligated to pay bonuses once management and labor mutually agree.

 Compensation and benefits in Japan form an important part of employment law compliance.
 To maintain it, employers are entitled to pay the minimum wage.
 However, it has been observed that many employers add more benefits to stay competitive in the challenging business environment.
 Being your Japan Employer of Record, we provide you with the required guidance.

-In Japan, employers are generally not entitled to offer paid leave due to illness or injury.
+Sick leave – In Japan, employers are generally not entitled to offer paid leave due to illness or injury.
 However, in exceptional cases, this employment rule can be otherwise.
 It is better to check with the Employer of record about the leaves.

-Japan’s social security system encourages excellent health care coverage for employees.
+Health Benefits – Japan’s social security system encourages excellent health care coverage for employees.
 Many employers do not offer additional health benefits.
 The law also encourages employers to provide annual check-ups and stress check-ups if required.
 Employers should be ready to offer 10% to 15% on top of the salary for employee benefits.

-According to country employment law, social pension serves as the statutory fund for people age 65 years and over.
+Pension Benefits – According to country employment law, a social pension serves as the statutory fund for people aged 65 years and over.
 The pension rate may differ.
-However, for social pension, the cap is for monthly compensation of 605,000Yen or more.
+However, for social pension, the cap is for monthly compensation of 605,000 Yen or more.